Amo95/Pi-JED/README.md

 cd ~/Pi-JED
 pip3 install -r requirements.txt
 apt-get install sqlite3
 Then create a database by typing from terminal, <'sqlite3 databasename'>.
-From the sqlite3 session type, create table and exit
+From the sqlite3 session, type create table and exit

 On terminal type 'python3' to enter into python's interactive session and type following from app import db